Creating a vision for the future of mobile trading

 Research

 Domain knowledge is scarce in the world of leveraged trading so finding experienced traders was crucial.
 We started by organising senior stakeholder interviews, including current or former traders, to get insight on their views of the apps.
-While I was initially keen to get their perspective on the apps' strengths and weaknesses, it also proved to an opportunity to promote the project and its objectives.
+While I was initially keen to get their perspective on the apps' strengths and weaknesses, it also proved to be an opportunity to promote the project and its objectives..

 The next task was collecting qualitative and quantitative data from clients.
 Again, starting with the existing app, we focused on trading data such as the number of trades placed, markets traded, average session times, popular devices etc. Next I worked with the UX research team to organise and facilitate high-value client interviews as well as focus groups for both existing and potential clients.
-IG hadn't conducted mobile specific research before so I helped create a mobile testing rig.
+IG hadn’t conducted mobile-specific research before, so I helped create a mobile testing rig.
 This included screen recording software, camera and audio equipment and networked test devices.

 Key findings